Remote Learning Provision

 What if I cannot access the online learning?

-Where IT issues affect your child’s ability to access online learning, please do make contact. email@example.com We are able to loan laptops and or dongles to families where we have availability.
+Where IT issues affect your child’s ability to access online learning, please do make contact. email@example.com We are able to loan laptops to families where we have availability.
 Where demand exceeds supply need will be prioritised by the head teacher, based on information available.
+Where children are unable to access online provision, we will endeavour to provide hard copies of materials which can be collected from the school office.

 Engagement and feedback